andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 ## Background

 A two year sales history was examined in a series of tables stored in a database.
 The data provided focused primarly on sales information and did not include cost of goods, so ways were examined to maximize revenues in an effort to improve margins.
+Several theories were developed and hypothesis were formed around ways to improve revenues.

 # Questions to be answered through hypothesis a/b testing: